cxcrowx/PseGlavius/docs/ProjectPlanEN.md

 - Top accounts table (name, level, number of invites).
 - "Star" icon for top positions.

-**payouts.html (2 slides)**
-**Slide 1: Payout Structure**
-- Table with levels, rates, coefficients.
-- Short text about the influence of ranks and upgrades.

-**Slide 2: Dynamic Calculator**
-- Link to profit-calculator.html
-- Example of final income changes with different parameters.

-**partner-program.html (2 slides)**
-**Slide 1: Partners and Referrals**
-- Referral level scheme (icons, arrows).
-- Percentage table for each level.

-**Slide 2: Bonus Utilization**
-- Description: "Use bonuses for upgrades or withdrawals."
-- Buttons "Marketplace" and "Withdraw Funds."

-**additional-features.html (3 slides)**
-**Slide 1: Maintenance and Insurance**
-- Drone icons, plan prices.
-- Short text on insurance benefits.

-**Slide 2: Geography**
-- Map highlighting city center and suburbs.
-- Text: "+50% to income in the center."

-**Slide 3: NFT**
-- NFT icon, text about liquidity and resale.

-**investor-example.html (1 slide)**
-**Slide 1: Investor Example**
-- Short narrative: "At level 7 with upgrades you earn more than X USDT/year."
-- A graphical comparison of income without and with upgrades.

-**income-sources.html (3 slides)**
-**Slide 1: General Overview**
-- Icons: rental, delivery, advertising.
-- Brief explanations.

-**Slide 2: Rental and Commission**
-- Text with income formula.
-- Simple graph of income dependency on number of orders.

-**Slide 3: Advertising**
-- Image of a drone with a screen.
-- Text on higher rates in busy areas.

-**conclusion.html (1 slide)**
-**Slide 1: Conclusion**
-- Short summary of opportunities.
-- "Start Investing" button.

-**about-us.html (1 slide)**
-**Slide 1: About the Company**
-- Team banner (about-team.png).
-- Text about mission and values.
-- "Contact" button -> contact-support.html

-**faq.html (1 slide)**
-**Slide 1: FAQ**
-- Accordion with questions and answers (faq-icon.png to the left of the heading).
-- Concise answer texts.

-**contact-support.html (1 slide)**
-**Slide 1: Support**
-- Form: Name, Email, Message
-- "Send" button
-- Support contacts at the bottom (email, chat).

-**roadmap.html (1 slide)**
-**Slide 1: Roadmap**
-- A linear scale with future releases (roadmap-icon.png).
-- Brief description of key stages.

-**profit-calculator.html (1-2 slides)**
-**Slide 1: Profit Calculator**
-- Input fields: number of drones, selected level, upgrades (checkboxes).
-- "Calculate" button.
-- Display the result in large font.
-- (Optional Slide 2): Detailed calculation.

-**international.html (1 slide)**
-**Slide 1: International Expansion**
-- World map with highlighted regions (international-icon.png).
-- Short text about expansion benefits.
-- "Learn More" button.

-**Conclusion**
-The presented architecture and detailed description of slides greatly simplify the development process.
-We started with basic authorization pages, then moved to the main hub and further into internal pages.
-Each page is structured simply and clearly, using icons, buttons, banners, and text with stylish and practical recommendations.
-This approach ensures user-friendliness and makes it easier for developers to implement functionality step-by-step, gradually expanding the project’s capabilities.

-Below is an additional layout for managing purchases, payments, and transactions.
-This layout focuses on the procedure for purchasing new equipment (drones) and upgrades, as well as choosing the payment network (TRC20, Polygon, etc.).
-It provides a convenient step-by-step interface that makes the transaction process as understandable as possible for the user.

-We also add a supplementary layout for viewing the transaction history and managing the balance.
-This allows the user to track their operations, top up the balance, withdraw funds, and view order status.

 **purchase-equipment.html (4-5 slides)**
 **Main Idea**
 The page is divided into logical steps of the purchase process.
 The user first chooses drones and upgrades, then selects the payment network, confirms the transaction, and makes the payment.
 All with a user-friendly interface.